shahinvaseghi/invpro/inventory/README_BALANCE.md

 (Each dict is same format as `calculate_item_balance()`)

 **Logic**:
-1. Query all items in warehouse (with optional type/category filters)
+1. Find all items with:
+   - Warehouse assignment (`ItemWarehouse`), OR
+   - Actual transactions in the warehouse (receipts/issues/stocktaking)
+2. **Important**: Items with actual transactions are included even if disabled (`is_enabled=0`)
+   - This ensures complete audit trail visibility
-2. Only include items with warehouse assignment (`ItemWarehouse`)
+   - Items with only warehouse assignment still require `is_enabled=1`
+3. Apply optional type/category filters
-3. Calculate balance for each item using `calculate_item_balance()`
+4. Calculate balance for each item using `calculate_item_balance()`
-4. Filter out items with zero balance and no activity
+5. Filter out items with zero balance and no activity
-5. Return list of balances
+6. Return list of balances

 **Performance**:
 - Runs one query per item (N+1 pattern)